 These Chocolate caramel brownies will keep well for up to 3 days at room temperature.
 However, I prefer to keep them in the fridge where they will last for two weeks.
 If a longer storage period is required freeze the brownie for up to two months.

 Bake the brownie for 35 to 45 minutes.
-The batter is cooked when the centre feels just-slightly firm.
+The batter should be only just cooked when the centre is touched.
 Try not to overcook the batter as it will lose some of its moist deliciousness.

-I would love to share more delicious recipes with you.
-For Thermomix recipe inspiration LETS CONNECT on;
+For more Thermomix recipe inspiration LETS CONNECT on;

 - 170 g dark chocolate broken into pieces